 Current Hackney Carriage Fares

-Please view the current fare table by clicking on the document at the bottom of the page.
+Please view the current fare table by viewing our supporting documents.

 Further information can obtained by contacting the Licensing Section.